 If you are living in a world where you are constantly managing interruptions, you need to look at your overall process.

-What are those things that are regularly interrupting you?
+What are those things that regularly interrupt you?

 - Can you get a virtual assistant to help you answer the phone, manage your emails, or set your appointments?